StackExchange/so4t_WebHook_report/README.md

 # Stack Overflow Enterprise Webhook Report
 A Python script for Stack Overflow Enterprise that creates a CSV report of configured webhooks.
-You can see an [example](https://github.com/jklick-so/soe_webhooks/blob/main/Examples/webhooks.csv) of what the output looks like in the Examples directory.
+You can see an [example](https://github.com/StackExchange/so4t_WebHook_report/blob/main/Examples/webhooks.csv) of the output in the Examples directory.

 All data obtained via this script is handled locally on the device from which the script is run.
 The script does not transmit data to other parties, such as Stack Overflow.
-This script is entirely read only, with no ability to change/add content on your Stack Overflow instance.
+This script is entirely read-only, and you cannot change/add content to your Stack Overflow instance.

-This script is offered with no formal support from Stack Overflow.
-If you run into issues using the script, please please open a GitHub issue and/or reach out to the person who provided it to you.
-You are also welcome to edit the script to suit your needs.
+If you encounter problems using the script, please open a support issue with Stack Overflow.
+You are also welcome to clone and change the script to suit your needs.
+It is provided as-is, with no warranty or guarantee of any kind.

 ## Requirements
 * Stack Overflow Enterprise and a user account with admin permissions